-In the three and nine months ended September 30, 2020 the Company was focused primarily on exploration activities at the Hurricane Zone on the Larocque East property in the Eastern Athabasca as discussed below.
+In the year ended December 31, 2020 the Company was focused primarily on exploration activities at the Hurricane Zone on the Larocque East property in the Eastern Athabasca as discussed below.
 Additionally, several property extensions and 12 new properties were staked in the Eastern Athabasca.
-The new exploration properties are Cable, Clover, Evergreen, Gemini, Hawk, Horizon, Larocque West, Ranger, Spruce, Tower and Trident.
-To date in 2020, 199,740 hectares of mineral tenure in the Eastern Athabasca has been added to the Company's exploration property portfolio through staking.
+The new exploration properties are Cable, Clover, Evergreen, Gemini, Hawk, Horizon, Larocque West, Ranger, Sparrow, Spruce, Tower and Trident.
+During the year, 199,740 hectares of mineral tenure in the Eastern Athabasca was added to the Company's exploration property portfolio through staking.